RogueRope/docs/content/docs/wellbeing/neuro.md

     parent: "wellbeing"
 weight: 20
 toc: true
 ---

-At _Bottoms Up!_, we welcome neurodiverse individuals and strive to accommodate their needs as best as we can.
-We encourage all participants to take responsibility for their own mental health and well-being while being mindful of others.
+At _Bottoms Up!_, we proudly welcome neurodiverse individuals and are committed to making our space as accommodating as possible.
+We encourage everyone to prioritize their own mental well-being while also being considerate of others.

+As a social event, _Bottoms Up!_ thrives on connection, inclusivity, and shared experiences.
+We understand that this environment may feel challenging for some, and that's completely okay.
+While we do offer flexibility, including quiet spaces where participants can temporarily withdraw if needed, there are also some required activities where interaction is essential.
+If this level of participation feels beyond your comfort zone, we want to be transparent that this event might not be the right fit.
+We encourage an open mind and a willingness to engage with others to help foster meaningful connections.

 ### Neuro-Liaison Support

-If you're comfortable, please communicate your needs and preferences to our neuro-volunteers, who are here to provide support and ensure everyone feels included and respected.
-While our volunteers are **not professionals**, they are passionate community members committed to creating a safe, inclusive environment.
-If you're interested in volunteering as a mental health support person or neuro-liaison, we’d love to hear from you!
+If you're comfortable, we invite you to share your needs and preferences with our neuro-volunteers.
+These wonderful community members are here to offer support and ensure that everyone feels respected and included.
+While they aren’t professionals, they’re passionate about creating a welcoming environment.
+If you'd like to join as a neuro-liaison or mental health volunteer, we’d love to have you on board!

 ### Designated Quiet Space

-We have a designated quiet space on site for when you need a break.
-This calm, distraction-free area is perfect for relaxing and recharging if things become overwhelming.
+We know that things can get a bit overwhelming sometimes, which is why we’ve created a quiet, calm area where you can recharge.
+This designated space is distraction-free and perfect for taking a breather whenever you need it.
+However, please be mindful that this is a temporary space for regaining balance before rejoining the required activities.

 ### Personal Responsibility and Safety

-At _Bottoms Up!_, we aim for everyone to have a positive experience, but we emphasize that **each participant—neurotypical or neurodiverse—is responsible for managing their own needs**.
-We are **not a daycare**.
-This means ensuring you don’t put others at risk, either through your behavior or lack of self-care.
-We believe in creating a respectful and safe environment, and we will not tolerate actions that threaten others' well-being.
-Additionally, **concern trolling** (using fake concern to criticize or manipulate others) will no longer be tolerated in our space.
+At _Bottoms Up!_, we want everyone to have a positive experience, and we believe that starts with each of us taking responsibility for our own needs.
+Whether neurotypical or neurodiverse, it's important to be mindful of how we manage ourselves to ensure everyone feels safe.
+We’re all here to support each other, and that means avoiding any behavior that could put others at risk.

 ### Mutual Respect and Boundaries

-We ask that all participants be mindful of their actions and how they impact others.
-Respecting boundaries and communicating clearly are key to maintaining a supportive environment.
-If you're unsure about something, please don’t hesitate to ask one of our volunteers or staff members for guidance.

-Together, we can create a space where everyone feels valued, supported, and able to enjoy _Bottoms Up!_ to the fullest.
-Let’s learn from and support each other!
+Respecting one another and being aware of our actions is key to keeping our community supportive.
+Clear communication is always appreciated, and if you’re unsure about something, our volunteers and staff are happy to help.
+Just ask, and we’ll be there to guide you!